Syvven/CSCI4511W-Chess-Project/README.md

 `turtle, time, math, random, copy`

-Step 3: cd into the proper directory containing the `chess.py` file that is accessible by python
+Step 3: cd into the `updated-files` directory containing the `chess.py` file that is accessible by python

 Step 4: In terminal, type:

-`> python3 chess.py`
+`> python3 chess.py <mode> <ai_version>`

+- mode:
+  - two-player: will initiate a game that can be played by two human players
+  - ai: will initiate a game where human plays as white, and an AI plays as black
+- ai_version:
+  - 0: input for two-player mode
+  - 1: completely random ai moves
+  - 2: ai moves utilize heuristic function with no search
+  - 3: ai moves utilize minimax with alpha-beta pruning

 ## How to Play The Game